-Mary and Mary Magdalene had waited a day to see Jesus, because they couldn't go on the Sabbath (it was a day of rest).
-They made spices and oils as a sign of respect to Jesus, and went very early Sunday morning to go see Jesus' body.
+Mary and Mary Magdalene had waited a day to see Jesus because they couldn't go on the Sabbath (which was a day of rest).
+They made spices and oils as a sign of respect to Jesus and went very early Sunday morning to go see Jesus' body.

-The women looked at each other and rubbed their eyes, they couldn't believe what they had seen, plus it was very early in the morning, and they were still a little sleepy.
-The angel was so bright, almost as bright as lightning.
+The women looked at each other and rubbed their eyes since they couldn't believe what they had seen -- plus it was very early in the morning, and they were still a little sleepy.
+The angel was so bright -- almost as bright as lightning!
 His clothes were as white as snow.

 Then the angel said to the women, "Do not be afraid.
 I know you are looking for Jesus who has died.
 But He isn't here; He has risen just as He said He would!
 Come and see for yourself, the tomb is empty."

 The women were confused.
 How could this happen?
 They were sure Jesus had died, and now He was alive?
-They looked in the tomb and the cloths Jesus was wrapped in were laying on the ground, and the tomb was empty.
+They looked in the tomb and the cloths Jesus had been wrapped in were lying on the ground; the tomb was empty.
 Then the angel spoke again, "If you want to find Jesus He's on his way to Galilee."

-So the women hurried away, they were laughing and crying at the same time.
-They didn't know what to feel, they had been so sad that Jesus was dead and now they were so excited He was alive!
+So the women hurried away, They were laughing and crying at the same time.
+They didn't know what to feel; they had been so sad that Jesus was dead and now they were so excited that He was alive!
 They just knew they had to find Jesus, and they had to tell the disciples the good news.

-When we become Christians Jesus automatically gives us the Holy Spirit to live inside of us.
+When we become Christians, Jesus automatically gives us the Holy Spirit to live inside of us.
 The Holy Spirit makes us know when we have done something wrong.
-We might feel sick to our stomach, or just get a bad feeling, that is the Holy Spirit reminding us that we are doing something wrong, or that we need to stop and say sorry and ask for forgiveness for what we've done.
+We might feel sick to our stomach, or just get a bad feeling but that is the Holy Spirit reminding us that we are doing something wrong, or that we need to stop and say sorry and ask for forgiveness for what we've done.

 The story is almost done, but Jesus had one more person to see.
 His name was Thomas, and he was one of the disciples that wasn't there when Jesus met with them.
 Thomas had also heard that Jesus was alive, but would not believe until he saw Jesus with his own eyes.